Relationship-based sales are rooted in one thing. Trust.

 With clients who keep working with you – are they coming back to you because of the funds or because they trust you?

 Jeff: I think it is a mix of both.

-They choose to apply for funding again because they see how much it helps their business, but there are so many places they could apply.
-I believe they choose to come back to me because of the trust and friendship I have built with them.
+They choose to apply for funding again because they see how much it helps their business.
+There are so many places they could apply but I believe they choose to come back to me because of the trust and friendship I have built with them.
 They know that working with me is easy, and transparent and that I will always have their best interests at heart.

 As Jeff points out, focusing on the relationship over the sale means you are sincerely doing whatever you can to find the best options for the people you’re working with.
 Whether you’re a B2B, B2C, or somewhere-in-between company, you’re still selling to a person at the end of it all.

 To help you further on your quest to building better sales relationships, we put together a list of our favorite tips.

 If you give your customer a chance to explain what they need, chances are they’re going to say it, whether they know it or not.
 As the sales representative, it’s your job to be attentive to at all times so when the moment’s right, you can share how you can help.

 Ask for Feedback